jorgearango/llmapper/prompt-summarize.md

 - Combine all of your understanding of the subject being summarized into a single, 20-word sentence.
 Do NOT mention the summary itself; focus only on the subject.
 Write it in a section called WHAT THIS IS:.

 - Speculate about why this subject matters and write a single 20-word sentence that explains it in a section called WHY IT MATTERS:.

+- Write the dynamic focusing question in a section called FOCUSING QUESTION:

 - Choose the 10 MOST IMPORTANT concepts in the article in order of importance.
 A concept is a common or proper noun that is a key part of the article.
 The most important concepts are those that help explain what this is and why it matters.
 Only include one concept per bullet.
 Don't include descriptions of each concept; only the concepts themselves.
 Include concepts that explain why this subject matters.
 The first concept in the list is the main subject of the article.
 Output the list in a section called MAIN CONCEPTS:.